NM00001/Hands-on-Scanpy/README.md

 | **07** | [Cell Type Annotation](notebooks/07_cell_type_annotation.ipynb) | Manual & automated annotation, reference mapping |
 | **08** | [ML/AI Model Training](notebooks/08_ml_model_training.ipynb) | Classification, prediction, deep learning |

+# Data Directory

+This directory will contain downloaded single-cell RNA-seq datasets.

+Datasets are automatically downloaded when you run the notebooks for the first time.

+## Datasets used:
+- PBMC 3k from 10X Genomics
+- PBMC 68k from 10X Genomics
+- Other public datasets as needed

+# Results Directory

+This directory will contain:
+- Generated plots and figures
+- Analysis outputs
+- Saved models
+- Intermediate results

+Files are automatically saved here when running the notebooks.

 ## 🚀 Getting Started

 ### Prerequisites